 Just look at this scene:

 The gruesome visuals and horrible language give the impression that Django is a serious, intense, disturbing film.
-Django goes there at times, but that’s not what the film is at its core.
+Django does go there at times, but that’s not what the film is at its core.

 Tarantino even hand-wrote every page number in the top corner.